Associate of Applied Science Degrees

 Student outcomes for the Associate in Applied Science (AAS) degree are guided by the Mission, Vision and Values of the Nursing Department and are expanded on in the supporting key courses.
 Students completing the AAS degree are expected to be able to incorporate competencies that encompass human flourishing, nursing judgment, professional identity and the spirit of inquiry as defined by the NLN Competencies for Graduates of Associate Degree Programs (National League for Nursing, 2010).

-To insure graduates are successful in achieving these program outcomes, the faculty incorporate the * Accreditation Commission for Education in Nursing (ACEN) current ACEN-RN Test Plan.
+To insure graduates are successful in achieving these program outcomes, the faculty incorporate the * National Council of State Boards of Nursing's current NCLEX - RN Test Plan.

 *www.NCSBN.org for NCLEX‐RN Test Plan and Licensure.